jexnator/starter-academic/content/publication/Module Python/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
 summary: Beside the the school we have to complete different modules in our company.
-In this module I work on the programming language python.
+In this module I start to code with the programming language python.

 tags: [PiBS]